Josh Funk's Guide to Writing Picture Books

 While some of my ideas are solid enough to get published, I've written my share of terrible manuscripts along the way.
 Some of those ideas were doomed from the start – I just didn’t know it at the time.

 But it’s okay that this idea didn’t work!
 Lots of picture book ideas don’t work.
-That’s why Kidlit Mogul Tara Lazar came up with Storystorm) – where all participants come up with one idea per day during the month of January.
+That’s why Tara Lazar, one of my favorite picture book authors, came up with Storystorm - a month long challenge during which writers come up with one idea per day each January.
 Because it might take 30+ ideas to come up with the one that really hits.

 Then sometimes, an idea will work.
 One autumn morning when my children were deciding what to eat for breakfast, they began arguing.
 “Pancakes!”
 “No, French Toast!”
 “No, Pancakes!”
 “No, French Toast!”
 Two hours later I had an awful first draft and my children were still hungry.
 Two autumns later I had an offer on that manuscript.
 And two autumns after that, Lady Pancake & Sir French Toast was published by Sterling Children’s.
 (Remind me never to complain about bickering children again)